 How to Talk to Girls About Puberty and Sex

 How can we have God-centered conversations about puberty and sex with our kids?
 Specifically, how do you talk to girls about puberty?
-To help answer that question, I put together an e-book for parents to help teach their daughters.
-In addition to it using scripture to broach the subject, the e-book comes with ideas and resources for crafts after each lesson.
-By purchasing the e-book, you will be able to download the book and print the pages and resources as you need them.
-And note, that 50% of all profits are donated back into Christian ministries.
+To help answer that question, I put together an e-book for parents to help teach their daughters that is also available in a print version on Amazon.
+In addition to it using scripture to broach the subject, the book comes with ideas and resources for crafts after each lesson.
+And note, that 50% of all profits are donated back to Christian ministries.

 Preparing Our Daughters for Puberty — Mother/Daughter Bible Study

 If your child is in his or her teen years, I developed a Bible study that addresses sexuality and gender but starts with the foundation of identity and God’s love for his people.
 It is available in a paperback book on Amazon and an eBook on Etsy.
 After completing the study, teens and their parents will be well-versed in the scriptures regarding sexuality and be able to counter current narratives on the matter.
 They will also know how to address their own personal sin and temptations and know how deeply we all need God’s grace and love.

 Holy Boundaries: Sexuality Bible Study for Teens and Parents.